International lawyer, diplomat, writer and activist, Hillel C. Neuer is the Executive Director of UN Watch, a human rights NGO in Geneva, Switzerland.

 Originally from Montreal, Neuer served as a law clerk for Justice Itzhak Zamir at the Supreme Court of Israel.
-He holds a B.A. in Political Science and Western Society and Culture from Concordia University, a B.C.L. and LL.B. from the McGill University Faculty of Law, and a LL.M. in comparative constitutional law from the Hebrew University in Jerusalem.
+He holds a B.A. in Political Science and Western Society and Culture from Concordia University, a B.C.L. and LL.B. from the McGill University Faculty of Law, a LL.M. in comparative constitutional law from the Hebrew University in Jerusalem, and a Doctor of Laws, honoris causa, from McGill University.
 Neuer is a member of the New York Bar and the author of several legal publications.

-Hillel Neuer’s banned U.N. speech from 2007 became the most viewed and written-about NGO speech in the history of the United Nations.
+In 2007, Hillel Neuer’s banned U.N. speech became the most viewed and written-about NGO speech in the history of the United Nations.
 News reports described it as a “stunning rebuke of the U.N.
 Human Rights Council” and “a diplomatic moment to remember.”

 Journal de Montréal: The Montrealer Who Makes the UN Tremble

 Tribune de Genève: Hillel Neuer, the Human Rights Activist